Tokyo Guide

 Nakameguro

 Nakameguro is a trendy but peaceful downtown area popular with music, fashion, and art lovers.
-The area has a quiet and traditional feel, making it difficult to believe that you are just a hop away from bustling neighborhoods such as Shibuya.
-Narrow 3 story structures are common in this area, as well as other interesting styles of housing, including “designer’s mansions.”
+The area has a quiet and traditional feel, making it difficult to believe that you are just a hop away from bustling neighborhoods such as Shibuya and Ebisu.
+It is very popular among young expatriates and students that makes it very lively yet safe as residential area.
+Not many stands alone houses, but stylish small apartments are available.

 Jiyugaoka is a fashionable town nested within an affluent residential area and is most noted for its many homeware stores and boutiques.
 The narrow streets, quaint and unique shops, and village-like atmosphere of Jiyugaoka is popular with those wanting to be in a convenient location to both Shibuya and Yokohama.